68 English Words Used in Spanish and the Stories Behind Them

-You’re speaking Spanish with native speakers, and all of sudden something odd happened.
-You can hardly make sense of it.
-But—ah, again!—there’s another strangely familiar word that sounds distinctly un-Spanish.
+You’re speaking Spanish with native speakers, and all of sudden something odd happens.
+There’s a strangely familiar word that sounds distinctly un-Spanish.

-The reason those words sound so un-Spanish is probably that they aren’t Spanish at all—at least not originally.
-Spanish has borrowed a number of words from the English language.
+The reason for this is that Spanish has borrowed a number of words from English.

-So while you may study up on idioms, travel phrases and restaurant vocabulary for your impending trip, and you may even know slang to sound like a true Argentine, Mexican, Ecuadorian or Spaniard, you can also actually use some familiar English-language words while speaking Spanish.
+So while you may learn idioms, travel phrases and restaurant vocabulary for your impending trip, and you may even know slang to sound like a true Argentine, Mexican or Spaniard, you can also actually use some familiar English-language words while speaking Spanish.

 What Are Loanwords and Why Are They Noteworthy?